From Summerfield to Paradise

 We were also able to enjoy the walks with community members who shared their knowledge and love for the places we visited and it was these meetings that inspired the artwork you see here today.

-It seemed obvious then, that collage should be the chosen medium to create the artworks.
+It seemed obvious then, that collage should be the chosen medium to create these artworks.
 Using digital, creative media with an analogue approach, I then integrated the community contributions including collage, historical and contemporary heritage photography.

 The artworks aim to capture the essence of these places and the changes they go through with the passage of time.
 Celebrating the old and new, uncovering new elements of the city and embracing the feelings they evoke.